 The University of Sussex runs a criminal advocacy programme and competition for students.
 The programme gives an introduction to 'legal advocacy' and presenting a plea in court as a barrister.
-Students work with legal academics and working lawyers to prepare defence for a fictitious case, which is then presented in a mock court to real judges.
+Students work with legal academics and working lawyers to prepare a defence for a fictitious case, which is then presented in a mock court to real judges.

 University Summer School